rashtoncta/galaxy_tools/tools/multiqc/readme.rst

 Requirements: pkg-config

-Important: For a good view of mulitqc webpage, you need to deactivate the sanitize_all_html option in galaxy.ini
+Important: For a good view of multiqc webpage, you need to deactivate the sanitize_all_html option in galaxy.ini

   sanitize_all_html = False